PT symmetry as a necessary and sufficient condition for unitary time evolution

 Its secular equation $|M-\lambda I|=0$ has two solutions for $\lambda$, both of which are equal to $a$ (and incidentally both solutions are real when $a$ is real even though an $M$ with real $a$ is not Hermitian), but $M$ has only one right-eigenvector and equally only one left-eigenvector, viz.

 Despite the lack of completeness of its eigenstates, if the secular equation ${\rm det}(H-\lambda I)=0$ of a Hamiltonian is real, $H$ and its adjoint $H^{\dagger}$ will still be related by (\ref{E6}), i.e. still be related $VHV^{-1}=H^{\dagger}$ for some operator $V$.
-For the example of (\ref{E28}) the secular equation will be real when $a$ is real, and $V$ will then be given by $V=\sigma_1$ \cite{R15}.
-More generally, for a non-diagonalizable matrix of arbitrary dimensionality, Jordan showed that via a sequence of similarity transformations any such matrix can always be brought to the Jordan canonical form in which all of the elements on the diagonal are equal to each other, and the only non-zero off-diagonal elements are all real and all lie on the superdiagonal immediately above the diagonal.
+For the example of (\ref{E27}) the secular equation will be real when $a$ is real, and $V$ will then be given by $V=\sigma_1$.\footnote{For the 2-dimensional example given in (\ref{E13}), when we let $\alpha$ go to zero the two eigenvalues $E_+$ and $E_-$ both become become equal to $r\cos\theta$, and the two eigenvectors $u_+$ and $u_-$ in (\ref{E17}) collapse onto a single eigenvector, with the Hamiltonian becoming Jordan block in the limit.
+At the point where $\alpha$ becomes zero, both $V$ and $C$ become undefined, just as they must because $\alpha=0$ is the transition point between the phase where the energies are real and the phase where they are complex.
+Despite this, $H$ and $H^{\dagger}$ themselves (as well as $P$ and $T$) remain well-defined when $\alpha\rightarrow 0$ since one just sets $s=r\sin\theta$ in $H$.
+Despite the fact that both $V$ and $V^{-1}$ become undefined in the limit, the product $VHV^{-1}$ remains well-defined, and thus continues to be equal to $H^{\dagger}$.} More generally, for a non-diagonalizable matrix of arbitrary dimensionality, Jordan showed that via a sequence of similarity transformations any such matrix can always be brought to the Jordan canonical form in which all of the elements on the diagonal are equal to each other, and the only non-zero off-diagonal elements are all real and all lie on the superdiagonal immediately above the diagonal.